Our Board

 “Effective conservation of our natural resources must recognize that ecosystems span political boundaries, and that migratory animals functionally connect distant ecosystems often in different countries.
 This is especially true between the United States and Canada, which share all the major flyways of North America, and is why the collaborative efforts of AFCN and NCC are so important”.

-Stewart Hardacre – Executive Director
+Kyria Knibb-McLuhan – Executive Director